TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-player-browser-compatibility.md

 ### **What browsers and OS are supported for Media Player?**

-See the [browser and OS compatibilty matrix](http://amp.azure.net/libs/amp/latest/docs/index.html#compatibility-matrix) for Azure Media Player
+See the [browser and OS compatibility matrix](http://amp.azure.net/libs/amp/latest/docs/index.html#compatibility-matrix) for Azure Media Player

 ### **How do I check if my browser supports Media Source Extensions**